dmbarbour/glas/docs/GlasDesign.md

 * **fork** - Response is a non-deterministic boolean - i.e. a '0' or '1' bitstring.
 In context of testing, the choice doesn't need to be fair or random.
 It can be guided by heuristics, memory, and program analysis to search for failing test cases.

 A test might be represented as a 0--0 arity program that is pass/fail.
 In addition to fork, a 'log' effect would be useful for generating messages to support debugging.

-## Glas Applications

-This is a big discussion of its own.
-See the [Glas Applications](GlasApps.md) document.

 ## Performance